agpavlik/Advanced-JS-Notes/README.md

 Web API's are not something JavaScript recognizes, so the parser knows to pass it off to the browser for it to handle.
 When the browser has finished running its method, it puts what is needed to be ran by JavaScript into the callback queue.
 The callback queue cannot be ran until the call stack is completely empty.
 So, the event loop is constantly checking the call stack to see if it is empty so that it can add anything in the callback queue back into the call stack.
 And finally, once it is back in the call stack, it is ran and then popped off the stack.

 Until 2009, JavaScript was only run inside of the browser.
 That is when Ryan Dahl decided it would be great if we could use JavaScript to build things outside the browser.
 He used C and C++ to build an executable (exe) program called `Node JS`.
 Node JS is a JavaScript runtime environment built on Chrome's V8 engine that uses C++ to provide the event loop and callback queue needed to run asynchronous operations.

+### 📒 Execution Context <a name="8"></a>

+Code in JavaScript is always run inside a type of execution context. `Execution context` is simply the environment within which your code is ran.
+There are 2 types of execution context in JavaScript, `global` or `function`.
+There are 2 stages as well to each context, the creation and executing phase.
+As the JavaScript engine starts to read your code, it creates something called the Global Execution Context.

+A `lexical environment` is basically the scope or environment the engine is currently reading code in.
+A new lexical environment is created when curly brackets {} are used, even nested brackets {{...}} create a new lexical environment.
+The execution context tells the engine which lexical environment it is currently working in and the lexical scope determines the available variables.

+Each environment context that is created has a link outside of its lexical environment called the `scope chain`.
+The scope chain gives us access to variables in the parent environment.

 #### 🚩 R <a name="5"></a>